Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC11049838/

-• Population: Small cohorts with autoimmune thyroid issues or fertility problems.
+• Population: Small groups of patients with thyroid problems or fertility issues.

-• Intervention: Targeted NIR/red PPE to thyroid or pelvic region.
+• Intervention: Targeted red/NIR PBM on thyroid or pelvic area.

 5. Laakso EL (2023) — PBM effects on gut–brain–endocrine axes